watercrossing/encryption-metaphors-analysis/README.md

 ## Content

+Contained in this repository are the following files:
-`requirements.txt`: The pip requirements file that can be used to recreate the exact setup (use `pip install -r requirements.txt`, preferably within a virtualenv)
+- `requirements.txt`: The pip requirements file that can be used to recreate the exact setup (use `pip install -r requirements.txt`, preferably within a virtualenv)

-`data/E2E-coding-toPublish.csv`: The codes assigned by three coders to the end-to-end encryption statement
+- `data/E2E-coding-toPublish.csv`: The codes assigned by three coders to the end-to-end encryption statement
-`data/Encryption-coding-toPublish.csv`: The codes assigned by three coders to the encryption statements `data/survey-toPublish.csv` Raw, valid responses to the survey
+- `data/Encryption-coding-toPublish.csv`: The codes assigned by three coders to the encryption statements
+- `data/survey-toPublish.csv` Raw, valid responses to the survey

-`metaphor-agreement-topublish.ipynb`: The IPython notebook containing the agreement analysis `metaphor-agreement-topublish.html`: A rendered version of the IPython notebook containing the agreement analysis `survey-analysis-to-publish.ipynb`: The IPython notebook containing the survey analysis `survey-analysis-to-publish.html`: A rendered version of the IPython notebook containing the survey analysis
+- `metaphor-agreement-topublish.ipynb`: The IPython notebook containing the agreement analysis
+- `metaphor-agreement-topublish.html`: A rendered version of the IPython notebook containing the agreement analysis
+- `survey-analysis-to-publish.ipynb`: The IPython notebook containing the survey analysis
+- `survey-analysis-to-publish.html`: A rendered version of the IPython notebook containing the survey analysis

-`survey.htm`: The full survey
+- `survey.htm`: The full survey

 To reproduce the results with python 3.6:
 - unpack this zip file and enter the directory